AnushkaG2509/soma-lab/index.md

 {% capture text %}

-We are using spatial-multiomics tools to investigate cancer metastasis and therapy resistance, lung remodeling in response to air pollutants, and adipose tissue dysfunction in diabetes.
-Learn more about the technology and how we apply it to research problems here.
+We are developing novel single-cell and spatial multi-omics technologies, together with advanced computaional methods to push the boundary of what can be measured and understood in tissues.
+We are using these methods to focus on diverse areas of biology such as adipose tissue dysfunction in diabetes, immuno-oncology, and cancer metastasis & therapy resistance.
+Learn more about the technology, our developed computational methods and how we apply it to research problems here.

 {%
   include button.html